 This is Part 1 of a two-part devotional.

 Some fear the it, while others think it is an exciting place.
 Still others find it comforting.
 There are those who feel it is limiting.
 Then there are those who – like me – think of the dark as a portal into infinity … and beyond!

 The Happenings in the Dark can be Scary

-Especially for young ones, the dark is a scary place.
+Especially for young ones, it is a scary place.

 I don’t know when it happens, exactly, but almost everyone I know has had the experience – when they were young – of being “scared of the dark.”

-Hence the whole industry of night lights in every shape and form, even special pillows that light up in the dark!
+Hence the whole industry of night lights in every shape and form, even special pillows that light up!

 The Happenings in the Dark can be Exciting